Vastalie/Social-media-app/README.md

-# Social-media-app
+# GoldPlus
-This is a social media app for Goldsmith's students
+A social media page for students

+for getting started on the project, see `NuxtREADME.md`